 Managing your pain

 People have pain or discomfort for different lengths of time.
-You may still have some pain when you go home and will probably be taking pain medication.
+You may still have some pain when you go home and will probably be taking pain medicine.
 Some people have soreness, tightness, or muscle aches around their incision as they recover.
-This doesn’t mean that something is wrong.
-But, if it doesn’t get better, contact your healthcare provider.
+This doesn’t mean something is wrong.

 Follow these guidelines to help manage your pain at home.